sfu-ireceptor/turnkey-service/MANUAL_CONFIGURATION.md

 ## Configuring and Building your Docker Containers

-Simply cloning the project,  installing Docker and applying the above configuration detailsdoes not automatically build Docker images to run.
+Simply cloning the project,  installing Docker and applying the above configuration details does not automatically build Docker images to run.
 Rather, you need to explicitly create them using a suitable docker-compose.yml specification.
 A default file is provided in the 'run' subdirectory.
 However, note that this file assumes that you've already created a directory